Grades General Information

-PDF instructions [PDF] are available on how to download the Grade Center from Blackboard 9.1 and import final grades into the Ohio University Online Grading System.
-Additional information on the Blackboard Grade Center is available online.
+Instructions are available on how to download the Grade Center from Blackboard and import final grades into the Ohio University Online Grading System at the following link.
+Additional information on the Blackboard Grade Center is available here.

 A student is eligible to return unless otherwise notified.
 Academically dismissed undergraduate students may petition for reinstatement under certain conditions.
 Graduate students with academic deficiencies may be denied permission to continue enrollment in certain programs.
 If this happens, a student must apply and be admitted to a different degree or nondegree graduate program before continued graduate enrollment is allowed.

 Disciplinary expulsion, which can apply both to graduate and undergraduate students, prohibits the student from ever attending Ohio University and from being present, without permission, on any campus of Ohio University.

 Students are informed of academic drop actions by their academic deans and of nonacademic suspensions by the Office of Community Standards and Student Responsibility.
 These offices place holds on students' academic records.
 It is not possible for a student to register while such holds exist.
 Failure to receive notification by mail does not affect a student's status.